College Scholarships

 How many award recipients are chosen?

 The number of award recipients selected each year will be determined by our budget and the financial needs of our semifinalists.
-The number of recipients varies from year to year, but roughly five-seven college and five-seven workforce development scholarships have historically been awarded each year.
+The number of finalists therefore varies from year to year, but in recent years six to eight students have been selected.

 Is the scholarship program based on merit or financial need?

 The scholarship program is based on both merit and need.
-MVYouth is committed to enabling students to pursue excellent educations from schools they would otherwise not be able to afford to attend by filling the gap left after estimated family contributions (EFC) and institutional grants and scholarships are subtracted.
+MVYouth is committed to enabling students to pursue excellent educations from schools they would otherwise not be able to afford to attend by filling the gap left after Student Aid Index (SAI) and institutional grants and scholarships are subtracted.

-*If your EFC is equal to or greater than the cost of attendance at the most expensive school you are considering, please do NOT apply.
+*If your SAI is equal to or greater than the cost of attendance at the most expensive school you are considering, please do NOT apply.

 How does MVYouth assess a student’s EFC if the parents are divorced?